criteo/kerberos-docker/README.md

 should be free and private IP addresses `10.5.0.0/24` should free also.
 Check your routage table with `route -n`, test free IP addresses with `ping -c 1 -w 2 <host>`, and check request paths with `traceroute <host>`.

+If the issue persists, you can do `make clean` or `docker network rm example.com`.

 ## References